top of page

 Captain America and the Avengers for Arcades

-A quality beat 'em up that's part shoot 'em up.
-Play as Captain America, Iron Man, Hawkeye and Vision with bosses like Ultron and Red Skull.
-The sprites are a little small but it works for the shooter levels with giant boss fights.
+It's a quality beat 'em up with a few brief shoot 'em up segments.
+You can play as Captain America, Iron Man, Hawkeye and Vision against bosses like Ultron and Red Skull.
+The sprites are a little small but it works for scale during the shooter levels with giant boss fights.

 Release: Oct, 1991